Grandfather takes China by storm - as women's fashion model

 It was at that time two weeks ago that a star was born.

-Liu, known affectionately as "MaDiGaGa" - funny elderly - is now one of China's most recognised models.
+Liu, known affectionately as "MaDiGaGa" - funny elderly - is now one of China's most recognized models.

-Delighted with his new fame, Liu says he now sometimes looks at fashion programmes on television for ideas on how to pose but generally relies on Ting's team for direction.
+Delighted with his new fame, Liu says he now sometimes looks at fashion program on television for ideas on how to pose but generally relies on Ting's team for direction.

 He does, however, have his own opinions on styling.